-Black Americans and Chronic Kidney Disease
+African Americans and Kidney Disease

 Americans need to be aware of these risk factors and visit their doctor or clinic regularly to check their blood sugar, blood pressure, urine protein and kidney function.

-- Diabetes is the leading cause of kidney failure in black Americans.
-Black Americans are twice as likely to be diagnosed with diabetes as non-Hispanic white Americans.
+- Diabetes is the leading cause of kidney failure in African Americans.
+African Americans are twice as likely to be diagnosed with diabetes as Caucasians.
 Approximately 4.9 million African

 remains the leading cause of death due to its link with heart attacks and strokes.

-Updated January 2014
+Updated April 2014

 Sources of Facts and Statistics:

 United States Renal Data System, Centers for Disease Control and Prevention, National Diabetes Education Program, National Institute of Diabetes and Digestive and Kidney Diseases, National Institutes of Health, United States Census Bureau, The U.S. Department of Health and Human Services Department of Minority Health